pnnl/open-cgra/README.md

 Installation
 --------------------------------------------------------

-OpenCGRA requires Python3.7 and has the following additional prerequisites:
+OpenCGRA requires Python3.7 (note that <2.x and >3.7 do not work for now) and has the following additional prerequisites:

  - graphviz, verilator
  - git, Python headers, and libffi